A DDoS attack can annihilate your website’s foundation. It can crash, go offline, and fail to meet users’ expectations.

-Stand Firm Against DDoS Attacks
+Conclusion: Stand Firm Against DDoS Attacks

-It’s pretty clear that protecting your website from a DDoS attack can help you save a lot of time, money, and resources.
+Protecting your website from a DDoS attack can help you save a lot of time, money, and resources.
 Consistently backing up your website can ensure that you’ll be able to recover it if you do fall prey to an attack.

 While taking the steps we’ve discussed can go a long way toward protecting your website, you should regularly monitor your site traffic.

 More importantly, don’t lurk around online zones where hackers hang out!
-To avoid DDoS attacks, ignore any suspicious requests sent to you through your website and be wary of unusual comments made on your blog.
+To avoid DDoS attacks, ignore suspicious requests sent to you through your website and be wary of unusual comments on your blog.